Private Rented and Long Residential

 Our property litigation team have a wealth of expertise in the Private Rented Sector (PRS) and long residential leasehold matters and are genuine specialists in this area, offering practical, strategic advice that is both cost-effective and generates pragmatic outcomes to problems and disputes.

-Richard Bagwell leads our highly respected team, who work for all types of landlords; from residents’ management companies (RMCs) to commercial developers, housing associations and charities.
+Our highly respected team work for all types of landlords; from residents’ management companies (RMCs) to commercial developers, housing associations and charities.
 They also advise leaseholders - both individually and as an association, on the issues that affect them, their homes and investments.

 Our experience and knowledge of the legislation, procedure and case law allows us to offer the best possible advice in this complex and frequently changing field.
 This includes all aspects of law and procedure relating to PRS and long residential leases: